-Contract Assets
+Contr act Assets

-Balance at March 31, 2020 \$ -
+Balance at March 31, 2021 \$ 381

-Additions 126
+Additions 8

 Amortization

 Impairment

-Balance at December 31, 2020 126
+Balance at June 30, 2021 389

-Less amount classified as current assets - included in prepaid expenses and other current assets (4)
+Less amount classified as current assets - prepaid expenses and other current assets (78)

-Noncurrent assets - included in other assets \$ 122
+Noncurrent assets - included in other assets \$ 311

 Contract liabilities.
 Contract liabilities primarily relate to advance consideration received from customers for spectrum services, for which revenue is recognized over time, as the services are performed.
 These contract liabilities are recorded as deferred revenue on the balance sheet.
-The related liability as of March 31, 2020 of \$3.5 million has been reduced by revenue recognized in the nine months ended December 31, 2020 of \$0.6 million leaving a remaining liability of \$2.9 million as of December 31, 2020.